Drive time plugin

 The source code for the plugin can be found in the Github Repository.

-There are two elements to the Plugin:
+There are different elements to the Plugin:

 - Stint Summary